Love hiking, love Elmet

 Whether you’re a seasoned hiker or simply enjoy communing with nature in the great outdoors, Elmet Farmhouse provides the ideal base for a walking holiday in Yorkshire.
 With Hebden Bridge and the spectacular National Trust woodlands of Hardcastle Crags in the valley below, heather moorland on the hillside above and beautiful hay meadows all around, Elmet Farmhouse is ideally located for exploring the dramatic landscape of the Upper Calder Valley, with fantastic opportunities for varied rambles from the door.

-Left: Hardcastle Crags with Heptonstall Moor beyond.
+Left: Hardcastle Crags with Stoodley Pike beyond.
 Right: Heather moorland above Pecket Well

 Left: Old Town Mill from Crimsworth Dean.
 Right: Hebden Water flowing through Hardcastle Crags

-Walkers are welcome at Elmet Farmhouse.
-Located in the Heart of the Pennines, close to the Yorkshire Dales, with Brontë Country on the doorstep, this is spectacular terrain for hikers.
-Being enthusiastic walkers ourselves, we know just how good the countryside round here is for ramblers.
-We’re keen to encourage fellow hikers to come and stay so that you too can discover the delights of the Upper Calder Valley and the stunning countryside around Hebden Bridge, Haworth and the South Pennines.
-We provide maps, walks leaflets and guidebooks, so all you need to bring is your boots and rucksacks.
-We’ve even compiled notes on our favourite perambulations and we’re happy to give advice on local walks.
+Walkers are extremely welcome at Elmet Farmhouse.
+Located in the Heart of the Pennines, close to the Yorkshire Dales, with the Pennine Way and Brontë Country on the doorstep, this is rewarding terrain for hikers.
+Being enthusiastic walkers ourselves, we know just how good the surrounding countryside is for ramblers.
+We’re keen to encourage walkers to discover the delights of the Upper Calder Valley around Hebden Bridge.
+We provide maps, walks leaflets and guidebooks, so all you need is your boots and rucksacks.
+We’ve even compiled notes on our favourite perambulations and we’re more than happy to give advice on local walks.

 Up hill and down dale

 With its dramatic plunging valleys, rolling hills and rocky outcrops, the landscape of the Upper Calder Valley is very striking.
-One of the joys of walking in this area is that the countryside is extremely accessible, with an extensive network of footpaths, bridleways, ancient causeways and stone-paved packhorse trails dating back for centuries.
-You’ll find paths at all levels: running along river banks and canals in the valley bottoms, zigzagging up and down the hillsides through the woods, linking the farms on the shoulders of the hills and snaking across ‘the tops’ over the moors or dramatic rocky hilltop ridges.
+One of the joys of walking in this area is that the countryside is extremely accessible, with an extensive network of footpaths and bridleways, including ancient stone-paved causeways and packhorse trails dating back for centuries.
+There are literally hundreds of footpaths to choose from: running along river banks and canals in the valley bottoms, zigzagging up and down the hillsides through the woods, linking the farms on the shoulders of the hills and snaking across ‘the tops’ over the moors or along dramatic rocky hilltop ridges.

 License to roam

-Whether you prefer linear walks or circular loops, the area provides great variety and flexibility.
-There’s plenty to keep you occupied for at least a week in and around Hebden Bridge.
-Hardcastle Crags, with its bluebells, beech woods and waterfalls, is a walker’s paradise in its own right, with over 14 miles of footpaths crisscrossing the river.
-But this is just the tip of the iceberg: there are several other equally beautiful steep-sided valleys nearby, each one a hidden gem, including Crimsworth Dean near Pecket Well and Colden Clough near Heptonstall, as well as Luddenden Dean and Cragg Vale.
+Whether you prefer linear walks or circular loops, the Upper Calder Valley provides great variety and flexibility.
+Hikers are spoilt for choice in this area with enough footpaths to keep you busy for at least a week just in and around Hebden Bridge.
+Hardcastle Crags, with its bluebells, beech woods and waterfalls, is a walker’s paradise in its own right, with over 15 miles of footpaths crisscrossing the river.
+But this is just the tip of the iceberg: there are several other equally beautiful steep-sided valleys nearby, each one a hidden gem, including Crimsworth Dean and Pecket Well Cough, Colden Clough near Heptonstall, as well as Luddenden Dean and Cragg Vale.

 Way to go!